ImogenWren/flat-advert/README.md

 # QUICK COPY & PASTE FORMAT

 Hey!
 My name is Imogen.
 I am looking for a flatmate to take over the tenancy agreement for one of the rooms in a shared flat.
+I am the only other Tennent and I want to maintain the LGBTQIA+ safe space I have made there!

+### Quick Details
-Rent: £500 + Bills & Council Tax (~£131 going from last months payment)
+- Rent: £500 + Bills & Council Tax (~£131 going from last months payment)
-Council Tax Band: D
-Location: Stanwell Street - EH6
+- Location:  Stanwell Street - EH6
+- Council Tax Band: D

 Description
 The flat is a 2 bedroom 2 shower on the 3rd floor, situated at the North end of Pilrig Park, and a 5 minute walk to leith walk.
 It is fully furnished, well insulated and carpeted throughout the main hallway, living room and bedrooms.